 Fading Shadows

-The work Fading Shadows consists of two vertical static grids placed against a white wall.
-Two kinetic light machines are placed in front of the grids with each their own motion, namely “Circular Motion” & “Pendulum Motion” and thus creating different movements in the visual patterns.
-The screens are transformed into optical fields of interference showing a choreography of shadow and light.
+Two opposing horizontal static grids placed against a white background.
+Several kinetic light machines are positioned in front of the grids each with their own motion: 'Circular Motion' and 'Horizontal Motion & Vertical Motion'.
+Thus creating different movements and field of depths in the visual patterns.
+Complementary colours, that are oscillating through the colour spectrum, flicker to create a state of mental uncertainty.
+The screens are transformed into optical fields of interference showing a hallucinatory choreography of shadow, hypercolour, and stroboscopic light.

 A single horizontal static grid is placed against a white background and a kinetic light machine is positioned in front of the grid.
 The light machine has a circular motion.
 Depending on the distance of the viewer different field of depths in the visual patterns appear.
 The screen is transformed into an optical field of interference, showing a hallucinatory choreography of shadow and white stroboscopic light.

 'Fading Shadows' consists of different set-ups, with different light machines, visuals and screens, each adjusted to the space.

 Video below from the installation set-up as shown at Wood Street Galleries in Pittsburgh in 2017.

 Concept & realisation: Joris Strijbos & Nicky Assmann

 Software: Joris Strijbos & Matthijs Munnik